 Modern lenses are designed to be as sharp as possible, distortion free and with even brightness across the whole frame.
 That’s good from a technical standpoint, but it does mean they have lost the ‘character’ of old lenses and the way they render images.
 Companies like Lomography and Lensbaby are experimenting with the re-introduction of older lens designs to recreate this softer, less perfect but some might say more characterful looks.
 Lomography has brought back an old Petzval lens design with ‘swirly’ bokeh and Lensbaby makes the excellent Lensbaby Trio – three lenses with three different ‘looks’ on a rotating turret.

 • Try this: Best Lensbaby and Lomo lenses

 What do you like to shoot?

-This is a good starting point because it helps you work out which types of lenses are going to be most useful.
-We’ll go into more detail on these different lens types in the next section, but this will give you a starting point.
+This is another good starting point for choosing lenses because it helps you work out which types of lenses are going to be most useful.

 Lenses for travel photography